3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_machine_learning.rst

-    Visualization of the output obtained after computing a trained leaf-wood segmentation model on a dataset containing a previously unseen tree.
+    Visualization of the output obtained after computing a leaf-wood segmentation on a dataset containing a previously unseen tree.
     On the left, the red points represent misclassified points while the gray points represent successfully classified points.
 In the middle, the point-wise predicted labels (green for leaf, brown for wood).
 In the